-FDP_ACF.1.2/ Loader FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after succession of Authentication..
+FDP\ACF.1.2/ Loader The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after a successful authentication..

-FDP_ACF.1.3/ Loader FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: FLASH can be controlled based on security attributes, which can be limited by Bootlander APDU command.
+FDP\ACF.1.3/ Loader The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: FLASH can be controlled based on security attributes, which can be limited by Bootlaoder APDU command.

-FDP_ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader can't access the FLASH wihout succession of
+FDP\ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader cannot access the FLASH without successful authentication.